Josip Reihl-Kir: Assassination

 After threats had been made to his life, Reihl-Kir asked the Minister of Internal Affairs Josip Boljkovac to transfer him "anywhere else".
 Boljkovac agreed to move Reihl-Kir to the capital, Zagreb.
 On 1 July 1991, Reihl-Kir was assassinated the day before he was due to be transferred.
 In Tenja, as he was heading to 'one last' negotiation, his car was fired on by an AK-47, 16 bullets hit Reihl-Kir, killing him instantly.
 Following the assassination, the suspected killer Antun Gudelj, a former policeman with dual Australian–Croatian nationality, fled to Australia.
 Gudelj was a Croatian extremist who had been disarmed by Reihl-Kir shortly before.

 Reihl-Kir's widow, Jadranka, lobbied vigorously for justice for her husband.
 In 2007, Australia extradited Gudelj to Croatia for the murders of Reihl-Kir and two associates, Milan Knežević and Goran Zobundžija, in Tenja in 1991.
 The first trial resulted in an acquittal, and a second trial verdict was overturned by the country's Supreme Court.
 At a third trial in 2008, Gudelj was sentenced to 20 years in prison for the murder of Reihl-Kir, and a further 50 years in prison for the murders of Reihl-Kir, Knežević, Zobundžija and another charge.

 Legacy

 Reihl-Kir's actions and murder are described in the BBC book The Death of Yugoslavia and covered in programme 3 of BBC's TV series of the same name.

+The street in Osijek, where he was killed, bears his name.